LLM Reference

 Where can I run DeepSeek R1 0528 and Qwen3-235B-A22B?

 DeepSeek R1 0528 is available on Together AI, Fireworks AI, GCP Vertex AI, Novita AI, and OpenRouter.
-Qwen3-235B-A22B is available on Fireworks AI, AWS Bedrock, and OpenRouter.
+Qwen3-235B-A22B is available on Fireworks AI, AWS Bedrock, OpenRouter, Venice AI, and Novita AI.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing